Grants

 Serenoa Chapter Grants

-Online Grant Application Form (since it is not possible to save a partially completed form, please compile all necessary information prior to completing and submitting the form).
-If you want a PDF version of the application, you can download here
+Online Grant Application Form (this is a google form, if you don't login to your google account or you don't have a google account, it will not save a partially completed form, please compile all necessary information prior to completing and submitting the form).
+If you want a PDF version of the application, you can download here .
+After you fill out the grant application in PDF, you can attach the completed PDF and email to us.
+Or you can print and fill out the PDF and postal mail to PO Box 1224, Palmetto, FL 34220

 Eligibility